dzshao/W25-p1/README.md

 ```

-The above example uses the Uniform Cost Search to solve the 3x3 puzzle, then uses Manhattan Distance for solving the following 4x4 puzzle.
+The above example uses the Uniform Cost Search to solve the 3x3 puzzle, then uses A* with the Manhattan Distance heuristic for solving the following 4x4 puzzle.